Domain Expert Guidance

 Topics of discussion: Renovation of heritage buildings, natural light and ventilation.

-Topics of discussion: Flexibility and strength of bamboo, different properties of bamboo, fusion of traditional and modern styles,
+Topics of discussion: Flexibility and strength of bamboo, the fusion of traditional & modern styles.

 What does the cost include?